sophiehuynh/sophiehuynh.github.io/readme.txt

 6. Is there anything special we need to know in order to run your code?
-    Upon running the achecker, it says I had 17m Known Problems but they all relate to the contrast between the color of text and its background element etc..
-I do not believe this is an issue where I need to make any changes as I believe the contrasts for the colors I used are sufficient that any user would not have trouble with reading the text.
-I  believe the black font color on a light background, close enough to white, and the white font on a deep torquoise background provides enough contrast already.
+    Upon running the accessibilty checker, it says I had a number of Known Problems but they all relate to the text size.
+I believe that I am able to ignore this problem because the fonts are close enough already to the specified font size and also believe that my website is accessible with my current font sizes.
+They are not too big nor too small.
     Also, the W3 validator link on the website does not work for some reason, it says I do not have a website header.
 But if I manually go to the W3 validator, then it does work.